tytydraco/yessleep/out/NOWHERE__Theres_something_wrong_with_my_familys_new_vacation_home__Pt_1_.md

 It turned out that my dad had bought a vacation home.

-A house, where around its area of land was mostly dirt.
-The house’s woods that formed it, had a reddish - orange color, showing that it has been standing there for a long time now.
+A house, where around its area of land was mostly dirt and sand.
+The house’s wood that formed it, had a reddish - orange color, showing that it has been standing there for a long time now.

 When we got inside, I was surprised to see that most of the flooring and walls were renewed with fresh wooden floors and clean wallpapers.

 We settled in.